tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** After their TI12 run, Pure was still the offlaner on this team until after KL when they traded him out for Miero.
+**How did this roster happen?** After last TI, Nightfall and Pure effectively traded places on Tundra and BetBoom.
+Kataomi left C9 and also left 4 position to become BB's 5 position support replacing TORONTOTOKYO.
+The last piece of the puzzle was originally kiyotaka on mid, but gpk returned pretty early on by December to complete this roster.

 **How was their season?**